6 things you might not know about the Coorong

 The Coorong isn’t just famous for Storm Boy.
 Get to know one of Australia’s most environmentally significant areas.

-The Coorong’s natural beauty, abundant wildlife and unspoilt coastline make it one of South Australia’s most visited tourist destinations.
+The region’s natural beauty, abundant wildlife and unspoilt coastline make it a South Australian icon, and one of the state’s most visited tourist destinations.

-It’s located at the end of the River Murray, where the river meets the Southern Ocean (near the Murray Mouth) and stretches around 200 kilometres to Kingston in the south-east of the state.
+Located at the end of the River Murray, where the river meets the Southern Ocean, the Coorong stretches more than 140km from the Murray Mouth in the north, to Salt Creek in the south.

-Learn more about this significant ecological area with these six facts about the Coorong:
+Learn more about this significant ecological region with these six Coorong facts.

 1. It’s a Ramsar-listed wetland of international importance